grafana/loki/docs/sources/upgrading/_index.md

 These statistics are also displayed when using `--stats` with LogCLI.

 #### Index shipper multi-store support
-If `-boltdb.shipper.shared-store`, `-tsdb.shipper.shared-store` are not explicitly configured, they used to default to the `object_store` configured in the latest `period_config` of the correspoding index type.
+In releases prior to 2.7.4, if you did not explicitly configure `-boltdb.shipper.shared-store`, `-tsdb.shipper.shared-store`, those values default to the `object_store` configured in the latest `period_config` of the corresponding index type.
 In releases 2.7.4 and later, these defaults are removed in favor of uploading indexes to multiple stores.
 If you do not explicitly configure a `shared-store`, the boltdb & tsdb indexes will be shipped to the `object_store` configured for that period.

 ## 2.7.0